-13. An executive has pledged significant amount company stock as collateral.
+13. An executive has pledged a significant amount of company stock as collateral.
 What is the potential impact on election of directors?

 In determining vote recommendations for the election of directors of companies who currently have executives or directors with pledged company stock, the following factors will be considered: